-- Where the University believes that Disciplinary Action is required to be taken for Misconduct, Serious Misconduct (including Research Misconduct) or Unsatisfactory Performance, the University will act in accordance with clauses 56 and 57 respectively. - 53.2 All decisions to discipline or terminate the employment of an employee will be in
+- 53.1 Where the University believes that Disciplinary Action is required to be taken for Misconduct, Serious Misconduct (including Research Misconduct) or Unsatisfactory Performance, the University will act in accordance with clauses 56 and 57 respectively. - 53.2 All decisions to discipline or terminate the employment of an employee will be in

-- accordance with provisions as set out in this Agreement.
-Nothing in this Agreement precludes the University from pursuing cases of abandonment of employment. - 53.3 The timelines referred in clauses 56, 57 and 58 may be varied by mutual agreement between the Relevant Senior Executive, the employee or their Representative. - 53.4 This clause and clauses 56 and 57 will have no application to Casual employees.
+- 53.3 The timelines referred in clauses 56, 57 and 58 may be varied by mutual agreement between the Relevant Senior Executive, the employee or their Representative. - 53.4 This clause and clauses 56 and 57 will have no application to Casual employees.